sdslabs/gctl/README.md

       Fields with * are required.

-  2. You can also provide app details in a config json file.
+  2. Provide app details in a config json file.
 Just create the json file with necessary data.
 Example for required json data to deploy an app can be found in example section of [Gasper Docs](https://gasper-docs.netlify.app/).
 Run the command `gctl create app {filename} {language}` in the same folder where your config file is and the app will be deployed.

 - Fetch details of an app using the command `gctl fetch app -n {name}` where n is flag for the name of the app.